Skip to main content

 When an instance is paused:

-• We create a new snapshot and suspend the VM
+• We create an internal (hidden) snapshot/checkpoint and suspend the VM

 • The VM stops consuming MCUs

-• You only get charged for the snapshot taken
+• You only get charged for the storage footprint of the paused state

 • Running processes/memory state preserved as usual